hrdhruv/VR_Assignment1_Harsh_IMT2022008/Readme.md

 # Panorama Stitching using OpenCV

 ## Overview
-This project implements an **image stitching algorithm** using **SIFT feature matching** and **homography estimation** to create a panorama from multiple images.
+This part implements an **image stitching algorithm** using **SIFT feature matching** and **homography estimation** to create a panorama from multiple images.
 It detects keypoints, matches features, aligns images, and blends them together to form a seamless stitched output.

 ## Features
 - Extracts **SIFT features** from images.